0xor0ne/awesome-list/topics/cybersec.md

 * ["Abusing undocumented features to spoof PE section headers"][139]
 * ["All about LeakSanitizer"][460]
 * ["All cops are broadcasting: TETRA under scrutiny"][237]
+* ["All my favorite tracing tools: eBPF, QEMU, Perfetto, new ones I built and more"][513]
 * ["An analysis of an in-the-wild iOS Safari WebContent to GPU Process exploit"][392]
 * ["Analysis on legit tools abused in human operated ransomware"][4]